kienleholdings/nextjs-tools/packages/api-utils/README.md

 1. In your newly-created file, populate it with OpenAPI definitions for each exposed method
 1. Once you've documented all of your API endpoints, run `yarn run generate-openapi-spec`

 Need your files named something different?
-Need to pull json definitions from a different directory?
+Need to pull definitions from a different directory?
 Run `generate-openapi-slec --help` for full command info

 Not sure how to write OpenAPI definitions?
 The [Swagger Editor](https://editor.swagger.io/) and